Munfred/sugihara/README.md

-# sugiharo
+# Sugihara
-PCA and t-SNE on Sugiharo's impossible cylinder
+PCA and t-SNE of randomly sampled points from Sugihara's impossible cylinder curve.